AshokPeddakotla-MSFT/Azure-IoT-Labs/README.md

 # Azure-IoT-Labs
 Core repo for IoT

-The following quickstart templates deploy this resource type depends on your need.
+The following quickstart templates deploys Azure IoT Cnetral resource type depends on your need.